Xul Solar: Legacy

 In 1939, Xul initiated a project to establish a "universal club," which he called "Pan Klub" in Neocriollo.
 His purpose was to create a type of salon for intellectuals and those of mutual interests, and inaugurated the club at his home.
 Nearly fifty years later, his widow, Micaela (Lita) Cadenas established the Fundación Pan Klub, based on the original precepts set by Xul during his lifetime.
 This foundation established the Museo Xul Solar in 1993, in a building whose design was based on Xul's work.
-The museum exhibits works that Xul himself selected for the Pan Klub, as well as houses objects, sculptures, and the documents compiling his personal archive.
+The museum exhibits works that Xul selected for the Pan Klub, as well as houses objects, sculptures, and the documents compiling his personal archive.
 The foundation also preserves Xul's home, where his extensive library is located.

 From 1980 to 1996, an Argentine literary magazine named Xul was published.
 In the essay that accompanied the publication of its anthology, several reasons are given for why the magazine was named as such.
 The last paragraph of the essay begins, "What should have been first remains for the last: XUL, the name of the magazine, was an homage to Xul Solar, a singularly complex individual, writer among many other things, although he was known mainly as one of the principal plastic artists of Argentina."